torvalds/linux/Documentation/arch/x86/resctrl.rst

   # cd /sys/fs/resctrl

-First we reset the schemata for the default group so that the "upper" 50% of the L3 cache on socket 0 and 50% of memory b/w cannot be used by ordinary tasks::
+First we reset the schemata for the default group so that the "upper" 50% of the L3 cache on socket 0 and 50% of memory b/w cananalt be used by ordinary tasks::

   # echo "L3:0=3ff;1=fffff\nMB:0=50;1=100" > schemata